Cactooz/FFmpegVideoConverter/README.md

 * language
 * hd_video

+### Subtitles
+Add subtitles to your videos, the script supports multiple subtitles as well as mapping the right language to it.

+When adding .srt subtitle files to .mp4 files there will be some re-encoding needed.
+However, its quite fast becuase only the subtitles gets encoded.

+Recommended subtitle formats are .srt files.

 ### Cover Art
 Add cover art to your videos or audio files instead of the boring auto generated icon.